susan-davis/stellar-core/EPISODES.md

 **Hidden Bad Ending:** Murder pinned on wrong party; diplomatic complications ensue that derail episode 203.

+**Hidden Bad Ending:** Player caves, and Kalbar is transferred, losing him for a number of critical moments later in the series.

 **Fair Ending:** Murderer caught, but Quellan connection hidden.

 **Good Ending:** Murderer caught, Quellan connection uncovered.